This imitation crab dip is a whip-it-up-in-no-time, perfect appetizer that will get scarfed up quickly!

 - Celery – Celery is such an underrated veggie isn’t it?
 It’s great for cutting into sticks and using as a ‘dipper’ or slicing it up and adding texture and crunch to your recipe.

 - Green Onions – Green onions (or scallions) are another veggie that I love to add to my recipes.
 It adds a little extra spicy flavor without it being too overpowering.
+The amount of green onions depends on your personal preference.

 - Lemon Juice – I have a confession: When I use lemon juice in my recipes, 9 times out of 10 I use the bottled ReaLemon Lemon Juice.
 It’s a great time saver!